princespaghetti/setup-conftest/README.md

 ## Basic Usage

-Here we see a simple template that checks out the repository code, installs conftest, and then runs a test against a yaml file.
+Here we see a simple template that checks out the repository code, installs Conftest, and then runs a test against a yaml file.

 ```yml
 name: Run Conftest Validation